Why Choose Colorado for your Next Family Vacation?

 Snow and Sunshine in the High Country

-In the winter, there’s an abundance of snow sports like skiing, snowboarding, cross country skiing, and snowshoeing, as well as more unique options like dog sledding and sleigh rides.
+In the winter, there’s an abundance of snow sports like skiing, snowboarding, cross-country skiing, and snowshoeing, as well as more unique options like dog sledding and sleigh rides.
 Families can spend the day playing in the snow before warming up with a steaming cup of hot cocoa, or taking a dip in the steaming waters of a natural hot spring.
-Colorado’s ski resorts are some of the best in the world, and most of them offer ski lessons or day care options for kids so everyone can spend the day having fun without compromise.
+Colorado’s ski resorts are some of the best in the world, and most of them offer ski lessons or daycare options for kids so everyone can spend the day having fun without compromise.
 If you plan your visit during the holidays, you’ll find no shortage of family festivities like torchlit parades down the slopes, the Breckenridge Ullr Festival, or adventures to the North Pole to meet the man with the sleigh himself.
-Plus, there’s nothing quite so regal as the Rockies when they’re draped in a blanket of pristine snow.
+Plus, there’s nothing so regal as the Rockies when draped in a blanket of pristine snow.

 The Wild, Wild Western Slope

 Colorado’s Western Slope is known for its red rock scenery, it’s incredible outdoor adventure opportunities, and its agricultural prowess.
 The region is home to Colorado’s wine country, as well as the home of Palisade Peaches, which are sold throughout the country.
-The Western Slope has some of the best mountain biking in the country, with rocky slopes and dramatic mesas, as well as some of the most beautiful golf courses imaginable, including Redlands Mesa, which was ranked by Golf Digest as the #1 Public Golf Course in Colorado.
+The Western Slope has some of the best mountain biking in the country, with rocky slopes and dramatic mesas, as well as some of the most beautiful golf courses imaginable, including Redlands Mesa, which Golf Digest ranked as the #1 Public Golf Course in Colorado.